 - Your home directory (/home/<your_user_name>) should not be used for file staging.

-- DO NOT ABUSE the NFS mounts /home and /scratch.
-Use temporary storage space on cluster nodes – The most common disastrous mistake made on the cluster, by both new and experienced users, involves an excessive number of data reads or writes across NFS on the cluster.
+- DO NOT ABUSE the NFS mount /home.
+Use temporary storage space on cluster nodes or the 1.1PB GSS-GPFS Parallel File System common cluster mount /scratch (/gss_gpfs_scratch).
+The most common disastrous mistake made on the cluster, by both new and experienced users, involves an excessive number of data reads or writes across NFS on the cluster.
 We strongly advise that you move any data you need to manipulate to the cluster-node’s file system (/tmp — in a directory named after your user name), do any reads and writes you need for the job locally to the node (not via NFS), then transfer the needed data back to your home directory.
+You can also use the 1.1PB GSS-GPFS Parallel File System common mount /scratch (/gss_gpfs_scratch) instead of local /tmp.
 Make sure you clean up your temporary data by removing the directory you created in /tmp.
 This is described in more detail in the Submitting Jobs on Discovery Cluster tab.

 - If you do not know what you are doing contact us first.
 NOTE excessive use of NFS I/O is liable to bring the cluster to a halt.
 Such jobs will be in violation of the compliance requirement.
 The owners of these jobs will have the account login at least temporarily suspended and all their jobs will be terminated.